 9. Run trigger-based campaigns

-Trigger-based campaigns are a series of marketing emails which are sent to contacts based on specific actions they take.
+Trigger-based campaigns, or transactional emails, are a series of marketing emails which are sent to contacts based on specific actions they take.

 If you send an email and a subscriber doesn’t click the link, you might send another email with a question or a piece of content they might like instead.